privacygmail cleanupemail security

 • Potential AI training on your data

-In 2026, you don't have to sacrifice privacy to effectively clean your inbox.
-Client-side processing tools like MailMop prove you can have both comprehensive cleanup features and complete, uncompromising privacy protection.
+In 2026 you don't have to trade away privacy to clean your inbox.
+Client-side tools like MailMop prove you can have both: full cleanup features and complete, uncompromising privacy.

 Your Privacy Checklist for 2026